 CHEYENNE, Wyo. – Wyoming ranchers and hunters fed up with wolves attacking livestock and other wildlife would be able to shoot the predators on sight in most of the state under a tentative agreement state and federal officials announced Wednesday.

-Gov. Matt Mead and U.S. Interior Secretary Ken Salazar said they've come to terms over how to end federal protections for gray wolves in Wyoming -- the last state in the Northern Rockies where the animals remain under federal management.
+Gov. Matt Mead and U.S. Interior Sec.
+Ken Salazar said they've come to terms over how to end federal protections for wolves in Wyoming — the last state in the Northern Rockies where wolves remain under federal management.

-While some neighboring states plan to let licensed hunters kill wolves at certain times of the year, Wyoming would be the only one to allow people to shoot wolves in most of the state year-round without a license.
+While some neighboring states intend to allow licensed hunters to kill wolves at certain times of the year, Wyoming would be the only one to let people shoot wolves in most of the state year-round without a license.

-Environmentalists swiftly blasted the agreement, saying it offers wolves too little protection and would fail judicial review unless Congress approves pending language to insulate it from legal challenges.
+Environmentalists swiftly blasted the deal, saying it offers wolves too little protection and would fail judicial review unless Congress approves pending language to insulate it from legal challenges.

 Mead said state management of wolves is overdue in Wyoming, where many say the animals have taken a heavy toll since they were reintroduced in the 1990s.